CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 ## Design Pattern Summary

-`We can add patterns that we didn't use but should have, or are planning to implement in the future`

 ### Strategy
 This is design pattern is best exemplified by the "Filter" interface and it's subsequent implementations.
 The classes that implement it are:
 - [InPersonFilter](https://github.com/CSC207-UofT/course-project-tut0201-007/blob/main/src/main/java/filters/InPersonFilter.java)